Trustees, Trustees Emeriti, and Leadership

 Ockerbloom holds an honorary doctoral degree from Northeastern and was inducted into the Arlington (MA) High School Hall of Fame.
 He has served in a wide range of important public service positions throughout the Boston area.
 He is also a long-time member of Winchester Country Club, where he reportedly enjoys working for four hours on some Saturday mornings to win $2.00 from Bill Cummings.

-A former executive and chairman of Cummings Properties, Michael Pascavage left the firm in 2008 to become executive vice president of Skanska USA Commercial Development.
+A former executive and chairman of Cummings Properties, Michael Pascavage left the firm, after a total of 21 years, to become executive vice president of Skanska USA Commercial Development in 2008.
 This Sweden-based firm built Gillette Stadium in Foxborough, MA, as well as hundreds of other prominent projects on several continents.

-Pascavage went on to found Design & Development Solutions, an architecture, planning, and project management firm serving institutional clients and commercial and residential private development projects.
+Pascavage went on to found Design & Development Solutions, an architecture, planning, and project management firm in Woburn, Massachusetts, serving institutional clients and commercial and residential private development projects.

 A longtime member of the American Institute of Architects, Pascavage holds both bachelor’s and master’s degrees in architecture from University of Pennsylvania, and an MBA from Northeastern University.

-A resident of Reading, Massachusetts, Vyriotes is director of communications and marketing at Cummings Properties and serves, in a pro bono capacity, as deputy director of the Foundation.
-With a bachelor’s degree from Mount Holyoke College, she began her career doing sales and marketing for Boston Duck Tours, before moving to Arizona, where she spent a decade in fundraising and patient services for a few nonprofit organizations.
-Vyriotes returned to the east coast in 2010 and joined the Cummings organization.
-Since then, she earned a master’s in Integrated Marketing Communications from West Virginia University.
+Vyriotes began her business career doing sales and marketing for Boston Duck Tours, before moving to Arizona, where she spent a decade in fundraising and patient services for nonprofit organizations.
+A graduate of Mount Holyoke College, she also earned a master’s in Integrated Marketing Communications from West Virginia University.
+Vyriotes was raised in Melrose and currently resides in Reading with her husband, Paul.